PocketNerdIO/sibo-ssd-dump/README.md

 This is the SIBO SSD Dumper.

-The project has two parts.
-This is a tool of two parts: an Arduino sketch which talks to the SSD using SIBO-SP, and a C app that controls the Arduino over serial and will dump what it receives to a file.
+This is a tool of two parts: an Arduino sketch which talks to the SSD using SIBO-SP, and a companion app written in C that controls the Arduino over serial and will dump what it receives to a file.

 The app runs on Win32 and Win64, Linux and macOS.
-It should run on *BSD, but I haven't tested it yet.
+It should run on *BSD, but I've only tried OpenBSD.
 You'll also find some binaries for Win32, Win64 and macOS in the repository.

 With pin 1 on the SSD being closest to its edge, connect the SSD to your Arduino as follows: